Nulo Medal Series Dog Food receives the Advisor’s top rating of 5 stars.

 Even when you consider the protein-boosting effect of the peas and lentils, this looks like the profile of a kibble containing a significant amount of meat.

-Nulo Medal Series is a plant-based dry dog food using a significant amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Nulo Medal Series is a grain-free dry dog food using a significant amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.

 Nulo Dog Food